-- The Contractor will always be ready for response in any kind of emergency at the project site. - Special assembly points will be established at the project site (offices & site). - The emergency siren will be installed at assembly points. - Contact numbers of emergency response team will be circulated at the project site. - Close coordination will be carried out with 1122 in the case of any serious injury/accident. - Close coordination will be carried out with all law enforcement agencies (police) in case of an aggressive mob of people in the shape of any kind of protest. - Emergency response drill will be carried out once in a month for provision of awareness to the workforce at the project site. - First Aid Boxes will be available at project site around the clock. - Experienced and qualified paramedic staff will be available at First Aid Post at the site under the command of HSE Manager. - Fully equipped Ambulance will be available at the project site along with all mandatory items (Oxygen cylinder, Statures & First Aid Box) - All the new entrants will be oriented by HSE Manager regarding the required awareness towards the hazardous and risky situation and control. - The entire workforce will be provided with all mandatory PPEs for the risk-free environment. - Special in-housetraining (TBT) will be conducted by HSE Manager regarding the awareness towards any emergency condition and control.

-Proper water sprinkling will be carried out at service road along with the project site for dust control to avoid any hazardous and risky situation which can be a cause of transport emergency.
+- The Contractor will always be ready for response in any kind of emergency at the project site. - Special assembly points will be established at the project site (offices & site). - The emergency siren will be installed at assembly points. - Contact numbers of emergency response team will be circulated at the project site. - Close coordination will be carried out with 1122 in the case of any serious injury/accident. - Close coordination will be carried out with all law enforcement agencies (police) in case of an aggressive mob of people in the shape of any kind of protest. - Emergency response drill will be carried out once in a month for provision of awareness to the workforce at the project site. - First Aid Boxes will be available at project site around the clock. - Experienced and qualified paramedic staff will be available at First Aid Post at the site under the command of HSE Manager. - All the new entrants will be oriented by HSE Manager regarding the required awareness towards the hazardous and risky situation and control. - The entire workforce will be provided with all mandatory PPEs for the risk-free environment. - Special in-housetraining (TBT) will be conducted by HSE Manager regarding the awareness towards any emergency condition and control. - Proper water sprinkling will be carried out at service road along with the project site for dust control to avoid any hazardous and risky situation which can be a cause of transport emergency.